FOR ALL OUR LATEST NEWS AS FROM SEPTEMBER 2021 PLEASE SEE OUR FACEBOOK PAGE HERE OR VIA THE LINK AT THE FOOT OF THE PAGE

 This year’s International Masterclass featured 2 x Olympian and Commonwealth Judo Champion, Ashley McKenzie as our special guest coach.
 Ashley was amazing and all of the youngsters really enjoyed training with him, and he practiced with every single one of them over the weekend.
 It was a fantastic, fun weekend of judo and we even hired the SOAR Trampoline Park for our sole use in the evening for all those who had attended the Masterclass, which was great fun.

 World Masters Judo Championships 2019

-Eddie competed in the 2019 World Veterans Judo Championships in Marrakech, Morocco in October and had his best result to date at the top event, taking a hard fought for 5th place after a tough fight for Bronze against the strong Frenchman Richard Danjoux.
+Eddie competed in the 2019 World Masters Judo Championships in Marrakech, Morocco in October and had his best result to date at this top event, taking a hard fought for 5th place after a tough fight for Bronze against the strong Frenchman Richard Danjoux.

 In the end ot was the Frenchman who took the medal after a tactical match which saw Eddie lose on penalties.

 Academy Coaches Caz and Eddie were in action themselves in September.
 This time at the now annual Commonwealth Judo Championships, which, for the first time in over 30 years, were being held in England.

 Caz fought really well through to the final where she lost narrlowly to take another superb Silver medal.